mixxxdj/manual/source/chapters/getting_started.rst

    S.Brandt <s.brandt@mixxx.org>

 |ic_lib_prepare| Mixxx automatically analyzes tracks the first time you load
 them in a deck.
 This allows you to run :term:`beatgrid`, :term:`key`, and :term:`ReplayGain` detection on tracks in advance.
-It also prepares the waveform overviews, detects file corruption, and calculates the BPM values.
+It also prepares the waveform overviews, detects file corruption, and calculates the :term:`BPM` values.

 .. seealso:: For more information, go to :ref:`configuration-bpm-detection`.